Make-School-Courses/CS-1.3-Core-Data-Structures/README.md

 To pass this course you must meet the following requirements:

-- Complete all required modules for each lesson.
-- Pass all modules with a score 70% or higher.
+- Pass all modules with a score 70% or higher
-- Your lowest module will be droppered.
+- Your lowest module will be droppered
-- Complete and publish the Technical Article by the end of the term.
+- Complete and publish the Technical Article by the end of the term
-- Actively participate in class and abide by the attendance policy.
+- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences.
+- Make up all classwork from all absences

+## Late Policy

+- The deadline for on-time submission is 11pm PT on the due date.
+- The **hard deadline** for late submission is 11pm on 2 days past the original due date.
+- You are given 3 “grace days” (self-granted extensions) which you can use to give yourself extra time without penalty.
+- Late submissions (penalty or not) are not accepted after the hard deadline.
+- No late submissions (penalty or not) will be accepted for the Technical Article.
+- Instructor-granted extensions are only considered after all grace days are used and only given in exceptional situations.

+### Self-Granted Extensions ("Grace Days")
+Grace days are “self-granted extensions”.
+We recognize that the competing demands of a challenging courseload and extracurriculars can be an unforgiving landscape and even the most careful of plans can be derailed by an unforeseen event.
+When the unexpected happens – you get the flu, the network goes down, you delete a critical file, a personal situation escalates – you would usually have to request an extension from the staff.
+Instead you are given the privilege to grant yourself an extension without our oversight.
+One grace day extends the deadline by 24 hours.

+Grace days are your means to cover real problems: illness, stolen laptops, bike accidents, and so on.
+We don't intend them to cover ski trips, overcommitment, or poor planning, but you can use them as you choose and we don't check up on you.
+You may use all of your grace days for one assignment, distribute them across several assignments, or even better, hoard them for a crisis that thankfully never comes.

+###### This late policy below is largely copied from that for CS107 at Stanford, originally written by Julie Zelenski.

 ##  Information Resources